Near-Field Aeroacoustic Shape Optimization at Low Reynolds Numbers: Introduction

 \section{Introduction}

-The World Health Organization (WHO) estimates that there is a loss of more than a million healthy life years in western Europe annually due to noise-induced diseases \cite{world2011burden}.
+The World Health Organization (WHO) estimates a loss of more than a million healthy life years in Western Europe annually due to noise \cite{world2011burden}.
 The negative impacts of noise on both the environment and human health have been well established \cite{mahashabde2011assessing, basner2017aviation}.
-Environmental impacts include disruptions to wildlife behaviour and habitat \cite{pepper2003review}, while human health impacts can range from hearing loss and sleep disturbance to increased stress levels and cardiovascular disease \cite{basner2017aviation}.
+Environmental impacts include disruptions to wildlife behavior and habitat \cite{pepper2003review}, while human health impacts can range from hearing loss to cardiovascular disease \cite{basner2017aviation}.
 Air transportation is a major contributor to noise pollution including airframe noise, turbine and compressor noise, combustion noise, and jet noise, amongst others.
 It is anticipated that the total number of air passengers will double by 2040 \cite{IATAprediction}.
 It follows that these noise impacts from aviation must be taken into consideration and reduced accordingly.